Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 After a while, Tristan and Ramsey gave up on their attempt at education to gang up on some kind of a fearsome foe, freeing up room for an actual conversation.

-“I’m almost jealous,” she whispered in Julian’s ear.
+"I’m almost jealous," she whispered in Julian’s ear.

-“Of Nightmare?”
+"Of Nightmare?"

-“Of you going back there.
-I kinda want to see it.”
+"Of you going back there.
+I kinda want to see it."

-“Eh… right now it’s the middle of winter.
+"Eh… right now it’s the middle of winter.
 Snow, snow, more snow and, for variety, some snow.
-With hibernating murderpigs under it.”
+With hibernating murderpigs under it."

-“...Are you okay with going back there?”
+"...Are you okay with going back there?"

 Julian shrugged, nearly tipping her off the couch.
 After a hissed apology from him, and a giggle and a squeeze from her, he shook his head.
-“Couple’a years ago, I’d have said hell no. When I got off that planet I swore I’d never go back.
-But the SOR want to use it for JETS training, and I’m literally the only person in the world who’s spent any time there, so…”
+"Couple’a years ago, I’d have said hell no. When I got off that planet I swore I’d never go back.
+But the SOR want to use it for JETS training, and I’m literally the only person in the world who’s spent any time there, so…"

-“So not really.”
+"So not really."

-“Wouldn’t be my first choice.”
+"Wouldn’t be my first choice."
 Julian craned his neck back and looked at her.
-“Don’t worry, we’ll be fine.”
+"Don’t worry, we’ll be fine."

 He was being a bit caveman, she knew.
 All tough and protective, but he wouldn’t be so keen to have everything completely in order before he went if he wasn’t a *little* worried…